complexsystemslab/project_ideas/project_ideas.md

    https://github.com/alejandrodemiquel/ARC_Kaggle

- Domain specific languages may be required (as suggested by Chollet) like genetic algorithms and cellular automata
+ Domain specific languages may be required (as suggested by Chollet) like genetic algorithms and cellular automata.

  <!--
  This will also involve extensions of the DreamCoder paper.